 But do we have the power?
 Not just any power, but reliable power at the right quality and cost?

 - 13 GW for home and enterprise network

-- 21.6 GW for access network including wireless
+- 21.6 GW for access network including wireless and fixed wireless access

 - 43 GW for service core and datacenters

 - 4.7 GW for metro, edge and core network domains

 Linking theses baseline numbers with growth predictions, the electrical power usage is staggering.
 Let’s consider a couple ICT network infrastructure growth areas just for 5G.

 - Outdoor Metro/Small Cells: iGR estimates3 that mobile data demand in 2017 at 1.9 million terabytes/month and is forecasted to grow to 11.6 million terabytes/month in 2022.
 The report goes on to equate the data demand to powered infrastructure equipment of approximately 110,000 devices in 2017 with a CAGR of 50% through 2022.